 Andy Connolly - UKCP accredited counsellor and psychotherapist

-My name is Andy, and I have been an accredited psychotherapist and counsellor for nine years.
-Prior to that I worked in the public and charity sectors, building helping relationships with people of all backgrounds for over ten years.
+My name is Andy, and I have been an accredited psychotherapist and counsellor for over ten years.
+Prior to that I worked in the public and charity sectors, building helping relationships with people of all backgrounds, also for over ten years.
 It is my belief that counselling should be a flexible and supportive process; one that is firmly grounded in theory but also adapted to suit the strains and difficulties of modern life.
 My particular areas of interest are work around sexual and gender identity, trauma, relationship and sexual difficulties, anxiety and depression, sexual violation, bereavement and chronic illness.
 If I can help at all, or if you would like a brief and informal chat about what therapy involves and how it might help you, please do get in touch - I would be very happy to hear from you.

 Training, qualifications & experience